 God made two great lights—the greater light to govern the day and the lesser light to govern the night.
 He also made the stars.
 God set them in the expanse of the sky to give light on the earth, to govern the day and the night, and to separate light from darkness.
 And God saw that it was good.
 And there was evening, and there was morning—the fourth dayUpon a casual reading of this passage in English, it appears as though it is indicating that the sun and moon came into existence on the fourth creation “day.”
 However, as seen in the yōm = “day” section, the meanings of words in the original Hebrew, not in English, must be examined.(Genesis 1:16-19).

 The word ’asa is the Hebrew verb for “made” in the above passage; it is the pluperfect form of the verb, indicating action already completed.
-That is, the sun, moon, and stars already had been made at some point in the past, prior to the fourth “day” of creation.
+That is, the sun, moon, and stars already had been made at some point in the past (in fact, on the first creation “day”).
 God previously had set them in the sky to be light-giving sources for the earth.
 Note that the idea of separating light from darkness is found both in

 The Lord spoke the heavens into existence, and then all of the stars (starry host) were formed, with the Word of His mouth

 In any newly-formed solar system, a star or sun is formed first, and eventually the debris orbiting around it coalesces into planets and other bodies.
 Initially, light from the sun is almost completely blocked from reaching the surface of any planet, due to closely packed interplanetary debris and a dense, opaque atmospheric layer around each planet.
-Thus, the earth, when it was formed—following the formation of the sun as part of the starry host, which occurred after the heavens were created—was enshrouded in darkness and, of course, was empty or devoid of any type of life (Genesis 1:2a).
+So relatively early on “day” one, our sun was formed as part of the starry host, which occurred after the heavens were created.
+Then, later on that first “day,” the earth was formed as part of our sun’s accretion disk.

 Then vegetation was able to grow on the dry land